William Alleyne Cecil, 3rd Marquess of Exeter1

 M, #64721, b.
 30 April 1825, d.
 14 July 1895

-William Alleyne Cecil, 3rd Marquess of Exeter was born on 30 April 1825.1 He was the son of Sir Brownlow Cecil, 2nd Marquess of Exeter and Isabella Poyntz.1 He married Lady Georgina Sophia Pakenham, daughter of Thomas Pakenham, 2nd Earl of Longford and Georgiana Emma Charlotte Lygon, on 17 October 1848.1 He died on 14 July 1895 at age 70.1
+William Alleyne Cecil, 3rd Marquess of Exeter was born on 30 April 1825.1 He was the son of Brownlow Cecil, 2nd Marquess of Exeter and Isabella Poyntz.1 He married Lady Georgina Sophia Pakenham, daughter of Thomas Pakenham, 2nd Earl of Longford and Lady Georgiana Emma Charlotte Lygon, on 17 October 1848.1 He died on 14 July 1895 at age 70.1

-William Alleyne Cecil, 3rd Marquess of Exeter held the office of Member of Parliament (M.P.)
+He held the office of Member of Parliament (M.P.)
 (Conservative) for South Lincolnshire between 1847 and 1857.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for North Northamptonshire between 1857 and 1867.1 He was invested as a Privy Counsellor (P.C.).1 He held the office of Captain of the Gentlemen-at-Arms.1 He held the office of Treasurer of the Household in 1866.1 He succeeded to the title of 3rd Marquess of Exeter [U.K., 1801] on 16 January 1867.1 He succeeded to the title of 12th Earl of Exeter [E., 1605] on 16 January 1867.1 He succeeded to the title of 13th Baron of Burghley, co.
-Northampton [E., 1571] on 16 January 1867.1 He held the office of Aide-de-Camp to HM Queen Victoria.1 He gained the rank of Honorary Colonel in the service of the 3rd and 4th Battalions, Northamptonshire Regiment.1
+(Conservative) for North Northamptonshire between 1857 and 1867.1 He was appointed Privy Counsellor (P.C.)1 He held the office of Treasurer of the Household in 1866.1 He held the office of Captain of the Gentlemen-at-Arms.1 He succeeded as the 3rd Marquess of Exeter [U.K., 1801] on 16 January 1867.1 He succeeded as the 13th Baron of Burghley, co.
+Northampton [E., 1571] on 16 January 1867.1 He succeeded as the 12th Earl of Exeter [E., 1605] on 16 January 1867.1 He held the office of Aide-de-Camp to HM Queen Victoria.1 He gained the rank of Honorary Colonel in the 3rd and 4th Battalions, Northamptonshire Regiment.1

 Children of William Alleyne Cecil, 3rd Marquess of Exeter and Lady Georgina Sophia Pakenham